 Positive Ageing in London brings together London-wide and local organisations from both the voluntary and statutory sectors to consider age issues in London and agree common solutions.

 Positive Ageing in London was founded in 2011 as the London regional forum on ageing, bringing together older people’s organisations, charities, service providers and statutory bodies.
-It is part of the English Forums on Ageing, the network of regional forums working with the Department of Work and Pensions.

 Positive Ageing in London is committed to making a real difference to the lives of older people by: